Professional Liability Insurance in Pennsylvania: The Ultimate Guide

 Malpractice Insurance is intended for medical practitioners as well as those in the healthcare field.
 This liability insurance protects them from loss as a consequence of negligence or mistakes.

 E&O Insurance is for those in a type of business where they offer advice to clients.
-These professionals include designers, consultants, lawyers, architects, insurance agents, real estate agents, stockbrokers, etc. This liability insurance protects their assets and pays for their defense in time of a claim and at the same time, also ensures that there are enough funds to support the damages due to their unsound advice that led to their client’s financial failure.
+These professionals include designers, consultants, lawyers, architects, insurance specialists, real estate representatives, stockbrokers, etc. This liability insurance protects their assets and pays for their defense in time of a claim and at the same time, also ensures that there are enough funds to support the damages due to their unsound advice that led to their client’s financial failure.

 Malpractice insurance is meant to cover a claim when professionals are sued by their clients when they are not able to satisfy the expected standards and results in the client’s loss.
 Those who have a particular area of expertise need to have professional liability insurance because its coverage is not the same as the general liability policy such that misrepresentation, negligence or malpractice is not covered in this kind of insurance.